Serse: Historical motives

 The libretto includes some motives that are based upon events that actually happened.
-Serse, Amastre and Arsamene are all based on historical persons.
+Serse, Amastre and Arsamene are all based on historical people.
 The story of Xerxes wanting to marry the love of his brother Arsamenes is based upon a real story.
 In reality though, it was a wife of another brother Xerxes fell in love with but failed to marry himself.
 The collapsing of a bridge over the Hellespont and Xerxes returning from a catastrophic campaign in Greece are real events during the reign of Xerxes, though they are anachronistic here.